gbdev/pandocs/content/Video_Display.md

 256x256 pixel background map.
 Background wraps around the screen (i.e. when part of it goes off the screen, it appears on the opposite side.)

+Background can be disabled(0)/enabled(1) with 0th bit of LCDC register.

 ### The Window

 Besides background, there is also a "window" overlaying the